am01264/iterator-tools/README.md

 # iterator-tools

 Ever found it frustrating that iterators don't have those handy array methods?
-That's library fills that gap.
+This library fills that gap.